awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-auto-scaling.md

 Deployments to Amazon EC2 instances in an Amazon EC2 Auto Scaling group can fail for the following reasons:
 + **Amazon EC2 Auto Scaling continuously launches and terminates Amazon EC2 instances\.** If CodeDeploy cannot automatically deploy your application revision, Amazon EC2 Auto Scaling continuously launches and terminates Amazon EC2 instances\.

   Disassociate the Amazon EC2 Auto Scaling group from the CodeDeploy deployment group or change the configuration of your Amazon EC2 Auto Scaling group so that the desired number of instances matches the current number of instances \(thus preventing Amazon EC2 Auto Scaling from launching any more Amazon EC2 instances\)\.
-For more information, see [Change Deployment Group Settings with CodeDeploy](deployment-groups-edit.md) or [Manual Scaling for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-manual-scaling.html)\.
+For more information, see [Change deployment group settings with CodeDeploy](deployment-groups-edit.md) or [Manual Scaling for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-manual-scaling.html)\.
 + **The CodeDeploy agent is unresponsive\.** The CodeDeploy agent might not be installed if initialization scripts \(for example, cloud\-init scripts\) that run immediately after an Amazon EC2 instance is launched or started take more than one hour to run\.
 CodeDeploy has a one\-hour timeout for the CodeDeploy agent to respond to pending deployments\.
 To address this issue, move your initialization scripts into your CodeDeploy application revision\.
 + **An Amazon EC2 instance in an Amazon EC2 Auto Scaling group reboots during a deployment\.** Your deployment can fail if an Amazon EC2 instance is rebooted during a deployment or the CodeDeploy agent is shut down while processing a deployment command\.
 For more information, see [Terminating or rebooting an Amazon EC2 Auto Scaling instance might cause deployments to fail](#troubleshooting-auto-scaling-reboot)\.
 + **Multiple application revisions are deployed simultaneously to the same Amazon EC2 instance in an Amazon EC2 Auto Scaling group\.** Deploying multiple application revisions to the same Amazon EC2 instance in an Amazon EC2 Auto Scaling group at the same time can fail if one of the deployments has scripts that run for more than a few minutes\.
 Do not deploy multiple application revisions to the same Amazon EC2 instances in an Amazon EC2 Auto Scaling group\.